samsa1/ppx_rml/docs/report/report.md

 # Motivation

 [ReactiveML](https://github.com/reactiveml/rml) is a synchronous, event-based language based on OCaml 3.4.
-It has been implemented using the original OCaml compiler v3.4, and the OCaml part as not been updated since then, as every commit to the OCaml repository related to the parser would have to get adapted and merged into RML.
-Thus ReactiveML only supports features that were present in this version, meaning that some things such as modules and object-oriented structures, as well as any third-party extern OCaml library, cannot be used in ReactiveML, thus depriving the user of using features from the OCaml ecosystem from within ReactiveML code.
+It has been implemented using the original OCaml compiler v3.4, and the OCaml part has not been updated since then, as every commit to the OCaml repository related to the parser would have to get adapted and merged into RML.
+Thus ReactiveML only supports features that were present in this version, meaning that some things such as modules and object-oriented structures, as well as any third-party extern OCaml library, cannot be used in ReactiveML, thus depriving the user of the opportunity to use some features of the OCaml ecosystem from within ReactiveML code.

-Our project is aimed at addressing this issue by turning ReactiveML into an extension, via the ppx protocol, to the OCaml compiler, such that anyone can use ReactiveML inside an OCaml program while being free of using any other feature from the language.
-Another benefit comes from the upcoming $5$.x.x OCaml version, which will bring multicore support, meaning tweaking the ReactiveML interpreter to use multiple execution threads at once will come in the realm of possible things.
+Our project is aimed at addressing this issue by turning ReactiveML into an extension, via the ppx protocol, of the OCaml compiler, such that anyone can use ReactiveML inside an OCaml program while being free of using any other feature from the language.
+This change also bring a much simpler compilation process as ReactiveML code would only get compiler once and not twice (rmlc + ocamlc).
+Another benefit comes from the upcoming $5$.x.x OCaml version, which will bring multicore support as well as effects, this is a good opportunity to update ReactiveML's compiler in order to support those two new features.
+As an extension to our work, the project [ppx-rml-5](https://git.eleves.ens.fr/svivien/ppx-rml-5) tests a new interpreter for RML that use the new multicore feature of OCaml 5.00.

-An added benefit is that ReactiveML should become a lot more maintainable, as it now doesn't need its own parser, core libraries, etc. The only logic left in ReactiveML: its core functionnalities and our ppx extension.
+An added benefit is that ReactiveML should become a lot more maintainable, as it doesn't need anymore its own parser, core libraries, etc. The only logic left in ReactiveML would be its core functionnalities and our ppx extension.
 All the rest comes from the stock OCaml distribution.
 This means that maintaining ReactiveML "only" involves keeping the ppx extension in sync with OCaml's syntax evolution, as well as updating the ReactiveML semantics themselves.

-As an extension to our work, a multicore intepreter for ReactiveML yields computation time benefits.

 # How it is done

 ## What is PPX

 The OCaml compiler provides a technology called PPX.
-A PPX rewriter is preprocess that modifies the ocaml code just after it was parsed.
+A PPX rewriter is preprocess that modifies ocaml's code just after it has been parsed.
+This allow to generate many complex code automatically just like macros in other programming languages.

-To use a PPX rewriter the user can add the following line into his `dune`file (exemple given for the `ppx_rml` PPX rewriter):
+To use a PPX rewriter the user can add the following line into his `dune` file (exemple given for the `ppx_rml` PPX rewriter):

 ```lisp
 (preprocess (pps ppx_rml))